James Hird: Personal life

-Hird married Tania Poynton on 11 October 1997, and they have four children: a daughter and three sons.
-One of his sons, Tomas Hird, is a category B rookie at Essendon (due to the father–son rule), who was drafted in 2019 and re-signed for the 2022 season.
+Hird married Tania Poynton on 11 October 1997.
+Around the time of the marriage, Poynton was working as a lawyer at legal firm Corrs Chambers Westgarth, where she remained until 2002.
+The couple have since separated.
+Hird shares four children with Tania: a daughter and three sons.
+One of his sons, Thomas Hird, was signed as a category B rookie at Essendon in 2019 and was delisted by Essendon in 2022.
+Tom Hird now plays for the Port Melbourne Football Club in the Victorian Football League.

 Hird's paternal grandfather, the late Allan Hird, Sr., was a notable player for and president of the Essendon Football Club, and his father, Allan Hird, Jr., had a brief playing career with Essendon.

 Hird completed a bachelor's degree in civil engineering in 1998 and worked in that capacity as a consultant on the CityLink project.
 He has also spent time working for a stockbroking firm and is an active partner in Gemba, a sports marketing and media consultancy firm based in Melbourne.
+He is the founder and managing director of Euree Asset Management, where he currently works.

 On 5 January 2017, Hird was taken to a private hospital following a drug overdose and suspected suicide attempt and was subsequently transferred to a specialist mental health care facility for further care and treatment.

-On 28 November 2018, James Hird was hit by a car when cycling in Richmond.
+On 28 November 2018, Hird was hit by a car when cycling in Richmond.